 To get their way drug cartels use one of the oldest tricks nature employs; camouflage.
 Politicians should know that those lovely people from their favorite church group charity who push them in various directions may be like the harmless seaweed you step on while paddling at the beach.

 A cartel cannot send money to politicians directly for many reasons so it sets up various offshore companies which in turn open up companies in the United States.
-Managers of those companies take over other innocent looking entities including social clubs, health resorts, charities, churches; you name it, using a mixture of cash, extortion, blackmail, and brute force.
+Managers of those companies take over other innocent-looking entities including social clubs, health resorts, charities, churches; you name it, using a mixture of cash, extortion, blackmail, and brute force.
 Utilizing an elaborate network their charming spin doctors approach politicians to scrutinize their needs and wishes.
 Not all are targeted, only those who can be easily manipulated.
 More stubborn men and women are left alone as they are more trouble than they are worth.
 Usually, only a handful of people are needed to achieve the mob’s goals, so why overdo it?

 Money is no object.
 One senator might wish his daughter would cancel her engagement to an Arab/American businessman but balks at any suggestion of using violence.
 A sexy and diplomatic woman assures him she would make it happen without violence.
 Her body language suggests she might have sex with him too.
 He is both aroused and intrigued by the woman who wears five thousand dollar perfume and ten thousand dollar dresses.
 She bewitches him, which is why the cartel hired her.
 Her superpower is enchanting the smartest men, and with unlimited cash at her disposal, nothing is impossible.

-When the cartel is finished the police case file says the man drove to Canada, tried his hand at free solo climbing, fell, died, and was eaten by animals.
+When the cartel is done the police case file says the man drove to Canada, tried his hand at free solo climbing, fell, died, and was eaten by animals.
 In fact, he was shot in the head and incinerated in a waste disposal service owned by the cartel.
 When the senator objects, the seductive charmer insists that after they gave him the incentive to leave he decided to commit suicide.
 He believes her because his conscience prefers to and because her breasts are the most fabulous he has seen close up for years.

 Wishes are granted, and bribes paid, and politicians think they are dealing with wealthy, bewitching idealists, not gangsters.
 Cartels have billions to spend and know the wall would cut their income by a large percent.
-The same would happen if drugs were de-criminalized, so they manipulate politicians, and hapless congressmen cannot see the lion for the branches.
+The same would happen if drugs were decriminalized, so they manipulate politicians, and hapless congressmen cannot see the lion for the branches.

 When drugs like cocaine, marijuana, and heroin are legalized you hand control of them over to private enterprise which operates under the rule of law.
 Advertising would be forbidden and shops selling the product would be located discreetly in industrial zones.
 This would be to shield children from the industry.